sqroot-eu/sqroot.eu/_posts/2014/2014-01-22-military-service-month-5-november-2013.markdown

 A package from <a href="https://www.sparkfun.com/">Sparkfun Electronics</a> arrived, containing my first Arduino and other DIY/MAKE goodies I can't get from Estonia.
 NO99's play "[Kolmapäev](http://no99.ee/lavastused/no54-kolmapaev)" with a lovely long-lost friend makes the evening come alight.

-{% picture 2014/01/electronics.jpg alt="Electronics from Sparkfun" %}
+{% asset 2014/01/electronics.jpg alt="Electronics from Sparkfun" %}

 Going back to the battalion is scary: I lost a part of my uniform... luckily, pvt Tm confessed of having accidentally put it into his bag.